Justin Simien: Career

 Simien directed three short films prior to Dear White People: Rings (2006), My Women: Inst Msgs (2009), and INST MSGS (Instant Messages) (2009).

 Simien started work on what would become Dear White People in 2006, with inspiration for the script coming from his feelings while attending the predominantly white Chapman University.
 In 2012, he created a concept trailer using his tax refund as funding.
 With the concept trailer as a centerpiece, he launched a crowdfunding campaign on Indiegogo to raise $25,000 but he got an overwhelming response and managed to raise $40,000 instead.

 The film premiered in-competition in the US Dramatic Category at 2014 Sundance Film Festival on January 18, 2014.
 The film began its theatrical release in the United States on October 17, 2014.
-In its opening weekend the film grossed $344,000 in only eleven locations for an impressive $31,273 per theatre average.
+In its opening weekend the film grossed $344,000 in only eleven locations for a $31,273 per theatre average.

 Dear White People won Simien the U.S. Dramatic Special Jury Award for Breakthrough Talent at the 2014 Sundance Film Festival and the "Audience Award" at the 2014 San Francisco International Film Festival.
 Simien has also been named to Variety's 2013 "10 Directors to Watch" list.

 On May 5, 2016, Lionsgate announced a deal to produce a Dear White People television series based on the film and distributed through Netflix with the show's first ten episodes to be written by Simien.
 The series was released in April 2017 to critical acclaim.
 Peter Debruge, writing for Variety, praised the writing, directing, social commentary, and cast.
 The New York Times praised the series' examination of concerns such as appropriation, assimilation, and conflict.
 In June 2017 the series was renewed for a second season, which was released in May 2018.
 On June 21, 2018, the series was renewed for a third season, which was released in August 2019.
 On October 2, 2019, the series was renewed for its fourth and final season, which was released in September 2021.

 He was the writer, director, and songwriter for the 2020 horror comedy Bad Hair.
 It had its world premiere at the 2020 Sundance Film Festival.
 Shortly after, Hulu acquired distribution rights to the film.
 It was released in a limited release on October 16, 2020, by Neon, followed by digital streaming on Hulu on October 23, 2020.
 The film received mixed reviews from critics.